-How do you find out if your favourite travel blogs have posted new content?
+How do you find out if your favourite news and travel blogs have posted new content?
 Do you have them bookmarked and actually visit each and every site?
 Stop doing that, and follow my advice.

 I’m following 200 travel blogs, magazines and newspaper travel sections which publish new content daily, weekly or randomly.
 Read my Blogroll.
 New sites are added to my list because they produce interesting content.
 Anyway, I can’t possibly visit each and every site – not even now and then.